Kevin Quintero

 Kevin Santiago Quintero Chavarro (born 28 October 1998) is a Colombian track cyclist, who specializes in sprinting events.
 He has won numerous medals in continental games and championships, as well as competed at the 2018, 2019 and 2020 UCI Track Cycling World Championships.
+He most notably won the Keirin at the 2023 UCI Track Cycling World Championships.

 He represented Colombia at the 2020 Summer Olympics.

+On 26 June 2024, the Colombian Olympic Committee chose Quintero and javelin thrower Flor Ruiz as the flag bearers to Paris 2024.

+He will compete at the 2024 Paris Olympics in the Men's keirin on 11 August 2024.